-27A.3 There are two acceptable methods of editing single statements.
-They are:-
+16A.3 There are two acceptable methods of editing single statements.
+They are:- obliterated, since this would be contrary to the requirement that the defence and the court should be served with copies of the signed original statement.

 (a) By marking copies of the statement in a way which indicates the passages on which the prosecution will not rely.
 This merely indicates that the prosecution will not seek to adduce the evidence so marked.
 The original signed statement to be tendered to the court is not marked in any way.